Herxheim (archaeological site): Earlier alternative hypotheses: secondary burial and necropolis

-Other archeologists reject the cannibalism hypothesis however, maintaining the evidence better fits a scenario in which the dead were reburied following dismemberment and removal of flesh from bones.
+The later 2009 study rejected these possibilities in favour of the cannibalism hypothesis.
+This resulted in a controversy about which explanation was more plausible, with other archaeologists maintaining that the evidence better fits a scenario in which the dead were reburied following dismemberment and removal of flesh from bones.
 "Evidence of ceremonial reburial practices has been reported for many ancient societies."